sungnga/practice/graphQL/README.md

     ```
 - **Schema**
   - Type definitions or schema describes the operations and data structures.
 The schema also defines what the data looks like
-  - The typeDefs varibale is where we define the types that make up our application schema.
+  - The typeDefs variable is where we define the types that make up our application schema.
 This is where we'll define all the operations we want the server to support.
 It's also where we'll define any custom typs our app needs
   - All the queries need to be defined in the `Query` type.
 The query definition is made up of 2 parts: a query name and query type
     - The query name can be anything
     - The query type is what type of data is coming back